TELL YOUR HEART TO BEAT AGAIN

 As I said in a Facebook post last night, I am bound and determined to maintain every SINGLE ounce of the resilience I’ve fought so hard to earn going forward and for the REST of my days on this Earth.
 I pray to God that I never get “that call” from someone who believes that someone they know may be in crisis.
 Statistically speaking, unfortunately, I just may at some point.
 I AM PREPARED!
 God let me be broken so that I could become His “Light In The Dark” and live a life of use to others in His name.

-Please earmark, download, share or save this post and keep it handy in case someone YOU know ever needs “ASISTance”.
-Make it a great day everyone! ~ C
+Please earmark, download, share or save this post in case someone YOU know ever needs “ASISTance”!

-IF YOU OR SOMEONE YOU KNOW ARE IN A CRISIS SITUATION, PLEASE CALL ME!
+IF YOU OR SOMEONE YOU KNOW ARE IN CRISIS, PLEASE CALL ME!